 Hi, I'm Ashley!
 Thank you for taking a moment to learn a little bit about me.
 I was born and raised in a small town north of Madison, Wisconsin and lived in Wisconsin until I moved to Arizona in 2013.
 In my free time I love hiking, cooking, hanging out with my three dogs, and spending time with my wonderful family.

 I earned my Bachelor of Science in Psychology from the University of Wisconsin - Whitewater before moving to Arizona where I earned my Master of Science in Professional Counseling from Grand Canyon University.
 I am a Licensed Professional Counselor (LPC), a Board approved clinical supervisor, and the proud owner of Summit Therapy.
 While I do not subscribe to the belief that there is a certain therapeutic technique or modality that fits for everyone, I do utilize and am trained in EMDR (eye movement desensitization and reprocessing), CBT (cognitive behavioral therapy), and operate from a trauma-informed and HAES (Health At Every Size) perspective.
-Additionally, I am a Certified Mental Health Integrative Medicine Provider (CMHIMP) and believe it is imperative to treat the whole person.

 It is my belief that the most important and powerful part of therapy is the relationship that develops.
 I strive to create an environment free from judgment or expectation to allow for the creation of the most genuine, pure relationship.